arunkumaraqm/Prims-Algorithm-Using-Fibonacci-Heap/README.md

 # Installation

 ## Installing Dependencies
-- Needs Python3 (Python 3.7 was used for development.)
+- Needs Python 3.
+(Python 3.7 was used for development.)
 - Needs matplotlib and networkx, both of which can be installed using pip.

 ## Installing the Project